chenlong828/deploy_utility/salt/hadoop/readme.md

 ---------------------
 Use the salt to sync config:

->salt 'hadoop*' state.sls hadoop-cluster
+>salt 'hadoop*' state.sls hadoop.hadoop-cluster

 Each of the host have been synchronized, and we can start our hadoop cluster:

-> salt 'hadoop-master' cmd.run start-all.sh
+> ssh hadoop-master start-all.sh

 the start-all.sh is a script provided by hadoop.